-Please refer to Note 4(g) and Note 5 of the financial statements for the accounting policy of inventory valuation, as well as the estimation of inventory valuation, respectively.
-Information regarding the inventory and related expenses are shown in Note 6(e) of the financial statements.
+Please refer to Note 4(h) and Note 5 of the consolidated financial statements for the accounting policy of inventory valuation, as well as the estimation of inventory valuation, respectively.
+Information regarding the inventory and related expenses are shown in Note 6(e) of the consolidated financial statements.